|

 Who is a Low Vision Specialist?A clinical low vision specialist may be an optometrist, an ophthalmologist, or a university-trained professional with special knowledge of low vision and optical devices.
 They specialize in helping individuals with limited visual ability optimize their remaining vision.
 They are specialized in low vision testing, diagnosis, and treatment and is trained to conduct low vision eye examinations and prescribe special low vision devices.
 The clinical low vision specialist will work with the individual to find the best way to enhance their vision – whether through hand-held magnifiers for near viewing, telescopes for distance viewing, special high-powered glasses for reading, and other low vision devices that will improve functional vision and increase access and independence.

 The clinical low vision evaluation differs from the evaluation of the eye care specialist in many ways.
 The Low Vision Specialist uses special charts and materials for the assessment of distance and near visual acuity that are not routinely used in general eye examinations.
 It goes beyond the prescription of standard spectacles to provide optical, non-optical, and/or non-visual devices to help individuals meet their specific visual needs for distance, intermediate, and near activities.
-It includes the gathering of information about the individual’s functional use of vision by a clinical low vision specialist, even when optical devices may not be beneficial, to provide techniques for maximizing the functional use of vision.
-Program PrintablesSign up for free membership to access the FREE downloadable handbooks and handouts on the Free Program Printables page along with access to the Goal Bank pages.
-Simply click on the Log In | Register link in the navigation bar.
-If you haven't joined yet, you will be prompted to create a password.
-Below are just a few examples of the many free printable resources.
+It includes the gathering of information about the individual’s functional use of vision by a clinical low vision specialist, even when optical devices may not be beneficial, to provide techniques for maximizing the functional use of vision. |

 The Code of Federal Regulations (34 CFR), see 300.532: Assessment/Low Vision Assessment and Evaluation states that state and local educational agencies shall ensure that, at a minimum, tests and other evaluation materials must be validated and tailored to assess specific areas of educational need for individual students with visual impairments.
 Students must be assessed in all areas related to the suspected disability. |